ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/network-addresses/network-addresses.md

 Ethereum nodes have to identify themselves with some basic information so that they can connect to peers.
 To ensure this information can be interpreted by any potential peer it is relayed in one of three standardized formats that any Ethereum node can understand: multiaddr, enode and Ethereum Node Records.

+## Prerequisites {#prerequisites}

+Some understanding of Ethereum's [networking layer](/src/content/developers/docs/networking-layer/) will be helpful to understand this page.

 ## Multiaddr {multiaddr}

 The original network address format was the "multiaddr".
 This is a universal format not only designed for Ethereum nodes but other peer-to-peer networks too.
 Addresses are represented as key-value pairs with keys and values separated with a forward slash, e.g. the multiaddr for a node with IPv4 address `192.168.22.27` listening to TCP port `33000` looks like: